lifeline

 Materials & Finishes

-Designed for durability and hygiene
+Surfaces designed for durability and hygiene

 Ease of cleaning demonstration showing blood on device surfaces